-Tuesday Sunny.
-Winds E/SE 15 to 25 km/h becoming light in the evening.
+Tuesday Partly cloudy.
+Areas of fog early this morning, mainly in the east.
+Winds E/NE 15 to 20 km/h becoming light in the evening then becoming E/NE 15 to 20 km/h in the late evening.
 Daytime maximum temperatures 30 to 35.

-Wednesday Sunny.
-Light winds becoming E/SE 15 to 20 km/h in the morning then becoming light in the late evening.
+Wednesday Mostly sunny.
+Light winds becoming E/NE 15 to 20 km/h in the middle of the day then becoming light in the evening.

 Peninsula Weather Forecasts